-- Spray a 9×13-inch casserole dish with non-stick cooking spray.
+- Spray a 9×13-inch baking dish with non-stick cooking spray.

-- Fully cook the ground beef before adding it to the greased casserole dish.
+- Fully cook the ground beef in a large skillet over medium-high heat before adding it to the greased casserole dish.

 - Add the rest of the ingredients (except for the cheese) to the casserole dish and mix.